 The professional responsibilities of the school psychologist are explored in relation to ethical and legal aspects, state and federal litigation and legislation, dynamics and organization of regular and special education, issues in multicultural and exceptional child education, and provision of assessment, placement, and intervention services in the public schools.
 Prerequisite: Permission of the instructor.

-EDSP 812 Assessment for Intervention I 3 cr.
+EDSP 812 Cognitive Assessment 3 cr.

-Provides school psychology students with the knowledge and skills needed to administer, score, and interpret selected individually administered tests of intelligence and achievement.
-Trains students to conduct curriculum-based measurement procedures, to communicate assessment results, and to use assessment results for intervention planning.
-Prerequisite: For approved school psychology candidates or permission of instructor.
+Provides school psychology students with the knowledge and skills needed to administer, score, and interpret selected individually administered tests of intelligence.
+Prerequisite: For approved School

+Psychology candidates.

-EDSP 813 Assessment for Intervention II 3 cr.
+EDSP 813 Academic Assessment 3 cr.